diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```
 With SparkContext.addFile(path), The files can then be found on the worker nodes in SparkFiles.getRootDirectory, or located with SparkFiles.get(filename).
 Of course, this is only one way to make sure that pipe() can find a script on each worker node.
 You could use another remote copying tool to place the script file in a knowable location on each node.

-All the files added with SparkContext.addFile(path) are stored in the same directory, so it’s important to use unique names.
+`All the files added with SparkContext.addFile(path) are stored in the same directory`, so it’s important to use unique names.

 Once the script is available, the pipe() method on RDDs makes it easy to pipe the elements of an RDD through the script.
 Perhaps a smarter version of findDistance would accept SEPARATOR as a command-line argument.
 In that case, either of these would do the job, although the first is preferred:
 * rdd.pipe(Seq(SparkFiles.get(“finddistance.R”), “,”))